Peptides for Muscle Growth: Science, Safety, and Legal Alternatives

 Dosing: 3-5g daily (loading phase optional)

-Safety: Excellent safety profile with decades of research
+Safety: Extensive safety data spanning decades of research

-For specific product recommendations and dosing protocols, check out our guide: Top Creatine Supplements for Muscle Growth in 2025.
+For more detail, see our guide: Top Creatine Supplements for Muscle Growth in 2025.

-Unlike synthetic research peptides, collagen peptides are regulated dietary supplements.
-They are backed by studies supporting their role in muscle and connective tissue health.
+Unlike synthetic research peptides, collagen peptides are regulated dietary supplements backed by studies supporting their role in muscle and connective tissue health.

 Collagen peptides are: